 Email to SMS allows you to send and receive SMS messages direct from/to your email.
-You can send to either individual numbers & contacts, or contact groups.
+You can send to either individual numbers and contacts, or contact groups.

 To send a message via Email to SMS you must have either:

-- Your company domain registered against an account
+- Your company domain registered against a single Hub account.

 For instructions on how to register an email address or domain, read this article.

 1. Go to your email client e.g. Outlook

 3. Enter the SMS Mobile number, followed by @e2s.messagemedia.com (e.g. email@example.com)

 4. Add the content of your message to either the subject and/or body of the email

 5. Replies to the SMS will appear in both the email client inbox and also the Hub inbox